Revenge: Another

 Later that night, when he brought me home, I offered to hang up his jacket and quickly snatched the note out of his pocket on my way to the closet.
 The note read, “What a stud you are.
 My bed will never be the same.”
 It was not signed.
 Within the one minute it took me to walk back into the bedroom where he lay sprawled across my bed, I hatched a plan for revenge.

 Sandy fell hard for a gorgeous guy who told her upfront he was a free spirit and a “polygamist dater” but she felt she could “tame” him.
 For a while, she was doing well with monopolizing his time, until she walked into a high-end restaurant one night and caught him having a cozy candlelit dinner with her cousin.
-She confronted them and ended up throwing a glass of red wine in his face.
+She confronted them and threw a glass of red wine in his face.
 Two nights later at three in the morning, she drove to his house and smashed all his car windows.
-The following week, the tires on her car were slashed while she was at work.
-She was on her way to an important client presentation when she discovered it and was reprimanded with a week’s suspension because the client stormed out of the meeting due to her being late.

 She decided not to let him know that she knew what he had done.
-She sat down and wrote him a “dear john” letter and called the wedding off with the explanation that she had met someone else, and she asked for his forgiveness.
+She sat down and wrote him a “dear John” letter and called the wedding off with the explanation that she had met someone else, and she asked for his forgiveness.
 She knew with his huge ego and his heart issues, that such an act would practically put him in the hospital…and it did, to her regret.
+He survived but the relationship didn’t.